jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   ```

   (the | symbol is called a *"pipe"* the key right above the ```enter``` key on most standard US keyboards.)
 The pipe will be explained in the next chapter - just know that it is used to redirect the output of one command to input of another command.

-## Explanation of PATH

-When typing Linux commands one may wonder how the system can tell real commands from non-existant one.
-The key to this is the commandline parser.
-After you type any text on the commandline the entire command is parsed with spaces being the sperators.
-The command line is looking for the names of binaries that are kept in its sysetm path, if a name is found then that binary is executed and passed any option or arguments for that binary to further execute.

-SO how does the operating system know where to look?
-That is something called the __PATH__.
-The path is a variable that holds the directories where the oerpating sysetm shoudl look to execute a binary.
-What is your path?
-Go ahead and open a terminal and on the command line type ```echo $PATH``` (caps are required - this is a system variable convention that will be explained in more details in chapter 06.
-What is the output of the command?
-Does it look similar to this path on Ubuntu 15.04 or Fedora 22

-[Fedora 22]

-[Ubuntu 15.04]

-[Fedora 21]

-[Ubuntu 14.04.3]

-Your path may look a bit different depending on what packages are installed or removed and even what version of a Linux distro you are using

-Everythinig on a Linux system is a file and can be accessed or addressed in two ways.  __Absolute Path__ and __Relative Path__

-You learned in the section above about the filesystem tree and bit about pathing works.
-The ```ls``` command for instance is located in ```/bin/something``, lets take a look at that path in more detail.

-Note that this is an absolute path.
-Why?
-You see  __/__ as the first charecter, (pronounced *root* but usually referred to as *slash*) this is telling you the pathing scheme to get to the binary executable of __ls__.
-Since / is the "root" of the filesytem tree all paths have to start there.
-From root the next level we learned are the system directories, in this case bin is below root so the address is __/bin__ then the __ls__ binary is contained in the bin directory so the absolute path to the executable is /bin/ls.

-Think of your school or work place address.
-If I said I live at [10 W Addison Street Chicago Illinois 60101, United States of America](add wrigly field address) that would be my absolute address and very helpful.

-So use the echo commmand again and list out your system PATH variable.  cd Into some of those directories and see the contents - get to know the absolute path of some of the system executables.

-But what if you already lived in the US and in the city of Chicago?
-What if you lived on the same street as me, there would be no need to repeat this all the detailed information.
-Perhaps I would just say I live at 10 W addison and you would know how to find my house.
-This concept is called a __relative path__  For instance if I cd /etc   and do an ls -la I find many subdirectories.
-If I am using Fedora 22 and want to enter the system-config directory so I can edit my network card configuration, I can type ```cd /etc/system-config``` or since my pwd is already ```/etc``` I would simplty type ```cd system-config```.
-The reason I can do this is remember in the previous section is that the parser sees just the name ```system-config``` and assumes to look in the current directory first.
-What would happen if I typed ```cd system-cnfig``` (notice the typo) What output would you expect to see?

-You would see this:
-[screen shot of non-existant directory]

-Let's see how this would look with some other commands.

-The most common command you use this with is probably the ```ls``` command

-But other commands can use it to.
-Let's type this ```touch /tmp/todo-list```  What does it do?
-What command would I use to delete it?
-What are two ways I could delete this file.

-Retrun to your home directory.

-Let's create a text file that has the current date and time in it.  type ```date > timestampfile```  (The ```> ``` is a shell meta character that redirects output from the screen to another file.
-We will learn more about this in chapter 06.)

-Now copy that file to the ```/tmp``` directory - what would be the commands?

-Now let us make a new directroy under our home directory (remmber the filesystem is an upsidedown tree so you travel down when creating new folders) What command would we use?  ```mkdir notes```.
-Now let us copy the file ```timestampfile``` into the notes directroy.
-What command would you use?
-What would the full command and arguments look like?
-How would you change directroy and list the content of the notes directory (hint cd and ls)?

-In this chapter's lab you will do work with creating and moving files around from the command line.

-*Important note* - if you do not master the concept of Absolute and Relative path then you will struggle with using Linux beyond all but a simplistic level.
-Path is one of the key concepts to how the shell works and must be mastered.
-It also is often the number one source of problem or file not found errors.
-There are actually 3 main issues that describe 99% of the problems you will encounter on a Linux system.
-By going through this mental check list you will at least have done the sruface trouble-shooting.
-Also from experience I have learned if you ask a season Linux admin to help with a problem they will ask you to run through these steps anyway.

-*NOTE if you get lost in the Linux filesystem tree you can always tpye cd $HOME and you will be taken back to your initial home directroy that you are placed in when the terminal starts.*

 ## File Permissions and Ownership